posted Jan 23, 2012 10:50 AM by Michael Di Giovine

 different sites together, the heritage-scape makes it clear that what

+unifies all of us is our diversity.
 Why do countries agree to “give up” their locality to the

 universality of the heritage-scape, and adopt the costly regulations